-(Right: The image of Florizel at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)
+(Preceding page: The image of Florizel at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)

-(Right below: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)
+(Right: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)

-In the United Kingdom the Newfoundland contingent was to train in several venues: firstly in southern England on the Salisbury Plain; then in Scotland firstly at Fort George - on the Moray Firth close to Inverness; at Edinburgh where it was to garrison the Castle, the first troops from outside the British Isles to do so; and later again at the tented Stobs Camp near the town of Hawick to the south-east of Edinburgh.
+In the United Kingdom Lance Corporal Ryall trained with the Newfoundland contingent: firstly in southern England; then in Scotland at Fort George - on the Moray Firth close to Inverness; at Edinburgh Castle - where it was to provide the first garrison from outside the British Isles; and later again at the tented Stobs Camp near the town of Hawick to the southeast of Edinburgh.